kBashar/writings/design_patterns/observer_pattern.md

 ### Example Code for Observer pattern

-So, our example will be in python.
-But python doesn't have the idea of Interface.
-But we can achieve the same using its Abstract Class concept.
+So, our examples will be in python.
+Python doesn't have the idea of Interface.
+We can achieve the same using its Abstract Class concept.
 A brief on abstract class is [here]() and you may check this.
 We will skip Abstract class related discussion here.

 So, first we will design our **`Subject`** and **`Observer`** Interfaces aka Abstract classes.

 ```python
 from abc import ABC, abstractmethod

 class Observer(ABC):

     @abstractmethod
     def update(self):
         pass

 class Subject(ABC):